10% discount on remaining stays between now and 22nd December 2023 (3 night stay minimum).

 Family bathroom with double ended bath, separate walk-in shower, basin and WC.

-The house sits within a large, private garden with plenty of space for children to play.
-The entrance hall leads to a terrace with outside dining space for 8 guests.
+Millsyde sits within a large, private garden, which wraps round the house, but is not fully enclosed.
+The entrance hall leads to a terrace with outside dining space for 6 guests.
 A barbecue is not provided.
 There is a small secluded evening sitting area to the rear of the house which faces west for the last of the day's sun.

 Accessed separately from the house is a boot room ideal for storing outdoor kit and double garage with table tennis.

-Guests are welcome to walk on the surrounding farmland which belongs to the owners.
+Guests are welcome to walk round the surrounding farmland which belongs to the owners.

 There is ample private parking to the side of the house.